Skip to content

 What's the best cruise line for Antarctica?

-Hurtigruten Expeditions (HX) operates the most modern polar fleet with hybrid-electric ships (Roald Amundsen, Fridtjof Nansen, Otto Sverdrup) optimized for Antarctic and Arctic operations.
+HX (formerly Hurtigruten Expeditions) operates a modern polar fleet led by two hybrid-electric ships (Roald Amundsen and Fridtjof Nansen, 490 passengers each) built for Antarctic and Arctic operations.
 Lindblad-National Geographic offers the most prestigious naturalist-driven Antarctic program with National Geographic Society photographers on board.
-Silversea Expeditions (Silver Endeavour) provides ultra-luxury Antarctic with all-suite accommodations.
+Silversea Expeditions (Silver Endeavour, 220 passengers) provides ultra-luxury Antarctic with all-suite accommodations.
 Quark Expeditions is the polar specialist that operates only polar itineraries year-round.
 Atlas Ocean Voyages and Aurora Expeditions also operate Antarctic sailings.
-Ship size matters: ships under 200 passengers can make landings under IAATO (International Association of Antarctica Tour Operators) rules; ships over 500 passengers cannot land at all, only scenic cruise.
+Ship size matters: ships under 200 passengers make the most flexible landings under IAATO (International Association of Antarctica Tour Operators) rules; ships over 500 passengers cannot land at all, only scenic cruise.

 Lindblad-National Geographic for the most prestigious naturalist program with NatGeo photographers, scientists, and lecturers on every sailing.
-Hurtigruten Expeditions for the most modern polar fleet (hybrid-electric ships designed specifically for polar work) plus the year-round Norwegian Coastal Express.
+HX (formerly Hurtigruten Expeditions) for a modern polar fleet (hybrid-electric ships built for polar work); its sister brand Hurtigruten runs the year-round Norwegian Coastal Express.
 Silversea Expeditions for ultra-luxury all-suite expedition with premium beverages, fine dining, and butler service in higher suite categories.
-Per-night pricing: Hurtigruten $400-800/pp (most accessible), Lindblad $800-1,800/pp (NatGeo premium), Silversea Expeditions $1,000-2,500/pp (ultra-luxury).
+Per-night pricing starts from roughly $400-800/pp for HX (most accessible), $800-1,800/pp for Lindblad (NatGeo premium), and $1,000-2,500/pp for Silversea Expeditions (ultra-luxury).
 All three operate similar destinations (Antarctica, Arctic, Galapagos) with different service and price tiers.

 What is IAATO and why does it matter for Antarctica?